 The early form of this procedure, sometimes referred to as “dry liposuction,” required blood transfusions because so much blood was lost during each surgery.
 It wasn’t until the mid 1980s, and developments made by Dr. Jeffery Klein, that tumescent liposuction became the gold standard.

-Probably the most worrisome aspect was that it required a blood transfusion for every procedure.
+Probably the most worrisome aspect was that it required a blood transfusion for every traditional liposuction procedure.
 This unrefined technique resulted in a lot of blood being removed with the fat.
 In fact, blood would make up 30-45% of the fluid removed.
 That much blood loss was not only dangerous and impractical, but after further development it turned out to be horribly inefficient as well.

 Experimental surgeons developed a technique we call “wet” liposuction today.
-This involves adding fluid to the area to assist in the liposuction.
+This involves adding fluid to the area to assist in the traditional liposuction procedure.
 This extra fluid helps to both aspirate the fat and maintain an equilibrium of the fluid in the body.
 Wet liposuction still requires general and IV anesthesia, but the blood loss was reduced to 15-20% of the mass removed from the body.

 The largest stride forward in liposuction safety and efficiency came about in the mid 1980s when Dr. Jeffery Klein, a dermatologic surgeon, introduced tumescent liposuction.
 Dr. Klein’s new tumescent liposuction technique was quickly considered to be the safest and most effective technique to be developed.